Last updated: December 11, 2020

 |Ferry Service:||F8 Cockatoo Island|

-The F4 service also stops at the brand new and modern ferry wharf at the Barangaroo foreshore, which means you can also alight there.
+The F4 service also stops at the brand new and modern ferry wharf at the Barangaroo foreshore, which means you can also alight there to have a look around.

-You can of course also catch this ferry at Circular Quay, but it’s much more fun to complete the whole trip from Pyrmont Bay to Watsons Bay.
+You can of course also catch this ferry at Circular Quay, but it’s much more fun to complete the whole trip between Pyrmont Bay and Watsons Bay, as it covers most of Sydney Harbour.

 |Pyrmont Bay to Watsons Bay|